lpronovost/rna-seq-differential-expression/README.md

 ## Usage

-Open `Quiz_4_Analysis.Rmd` in RStudio and knit to HTML.
+Open `Course 6 Project.Rmd` in RStudio and knit to HTML.
 All data is loaded automatically from source — no additional setup is needed.

 ## Results